-Gairloch Community Hall was erected in 1973 as a multifunctional building.
-Its original purpose was to provide extra facilities for the local High School pupils.
-The main hall served as an assembly hall, dining room and sports hall and a kitchen provided lunchtime meals.
-There were changing rooms in the basement area and toilets at the end of the building.
+Erected in 1973 as a multi¬functional building, the Hall’s original purpose was to provide extra facilities for the local High School pupils assembly/sports hall, dining room and school kitchen.
+There were changing rooms in the basement area and public toilets at the end of the building.
+The ‘shop’ area was the Tourist Information Centre.
 Members of the local community were able to use the facilities in the evenings, weekends and at holiday times.
-When the present High School was built in 1996 the building was gifted to the community and it became the hub of the widespread community, from Red Point through Gairloch and up to Melvaig.
-The Highland Council retained the toilets and opened these as a public facility and two rooms at the front of the building became the Tourist Information Centre.
+When the present High School was built in 1996 the Hall was gifted to the community.

 Unlike purpose built village halls Gairloch Hall is difficult to manage but it is well used and over the years the members of the Management Committee have worked hard to modernise it.
-Another room was built onto the rear of the building, at first for children of pre-school age, which is now a smaller hall and used for a variety of activities.
+A small Hall was built onto the rear of the building, at first for children of pre-school age, and now a smaller hall used for a variety of activities.

-This project would not have been possible without grant funding from:
+This project would not have been possible without grant funding.